chloekim-one/chloekim-one.github.io/_pages/about.md

 That question found me early --living in Cambridge, Seoul, and Nanjing-- observing people without speaking their language.
 Since then, I’ve been drawn to how people think, how machines process, and what happens when the two intersect.

 As I moved between Korea, China, and the U.S., I began noticing how culture, language, and logic shape decisions.
 This led me to research in **AI and cognitive science**, especially where algorithms interact with human behavior.
-One project analyzed Korean medical lawsuits to find legal “hub cases” using AI—only to realize that accuracy alone isn’t enough.
+One project analyzed Korean medical lawsuits to find legal “hub cases” using AI, and moreover realized that accuracy alone isn’t enough.
 What matters is understanding people.

-Through missteps—imbalanced data, failed models, doubts before conferences—I learned to stay with questions even when answers are unclear.
+Through missteps, such as imbalanced data, failed models, doubts before conferences, I learned to stay with questions even when answers are unclear.
 And that’s what drives me: using technology not just to solve problems, but to understand how humans reason, decide, and relate.

 I believe the future of AI isn't just about intelligence—it's about **intuition, empathy, and ethics**.
 That’s the space I want to be in.
 This website is my way of sharing that journey.